B-T-D/DSAP/README.md

 ## Original work
 For all textbook code included in this repository, I manually typed it into the Python source files here (rather than pasting from resources associated with the textbook).
 All unit tests in this repository are my original work.

+## Use of this repo
+This is meant as static reference code, not as a Python package.
+I made the repo public on the off chance someone might happen upon it and find it helpful.
+I wouldn't recommend cloning it as-is and trying to use it in a project.
+For example the requirements.txt may erroneously include some clutter stuff that's not actually needed for this repo's code, so you wouldn't want to have pip install those dependencies en masse.
+Also there would be license issues because of the code from the textbook.